ShazJ/ArchesTerraform/README.md

 GitHub CLI (gh --version to check)
 GCP CLI (gcloud version to check)
 Authenticate to both.
+Store the resultant bootstrap json somewhere sensible.
+We'd probably want to remove the bootstrap secret at some point to - todo sji

 ## Bootstrap Terraform
 1. Update the /scrips/setup_tf config.env file with correct values
 2. Manually run /scripts/setup_tf/create_bootstrap_sa.sh.
-This will create BOOTSTRAP_SA_KEY and store as GitHub secret.
+This will create the bootstrap service account and store as GitHub secret.

+## Terraform
+### Environment Setup
-3. Manually run Setup Terraform State Bucket (.github/workflows/setup-tf-state.yml) GitHub Action.
+Manually run Setup Terraform State (.github/workflows/setup-tf-state.yml) GitHub Action.
 This will create the service account needed for Terraform as well as the state bucket.

-## Terraform

 # Scribbles